ricktu288/ray-optics/README.md

 # Quick Start

 Clone the repo: `git clone https://github.com/ricktu288/ray-optics.git`

 # Making your own tools

 The structure of a tool is described in [the template here](tool_template.js).
-You can also search for `objTypes['id_of_existing_tool']` in `simulator/index.js` and modify them.
-(I'm sorry that the code is not well-organized and most of the comments in `index.js` are in Mandarin since this was a very old project of my own began in 2010 when I (Yi-Ting Tu) was a junior high school student.
-I will organize and translate them when I have time.)
+You can also search for `objTypes['id_of_existing_tool']` in `simulator/index.js` for reference.
+(I'm sorry that the code is not well-organized and most of the comments in `index.js` are in Chinese since this was from a very old project of my own (Yi-Ting Tu) when I just learn to code in JavaScript.)

 ## A way to quickly test your own tools